ualbertalib/era-batch-script/README.md

 # era-batch-script
 Google Apps script used to convert investigation documents to ingest-ready batch spreadsheets

 This script is based on JavaScript and designed to meet a specific output.
 See batch ingest template for example.
+The headers listed below only include those needed to be passed from the investigation sheet to the manifest for ingest.
+Many fields exist in the investigation spreadsheet only to aid the investigatory process.

-## HEADERS
+## MANIFEST HEADERS

 **file_name**: Only contains file name, no path directory.